bochap-learning/bazel-temporal-fastapi/README.md

         ```

 ### Tradeoffs
+- While the application provides a Swagger interface generated from custom defaults, the current user experience could be improved for better API comprehension.
+Although not implemented here, customization of the Swagger documentation is readily achievable, offering an opportunity to enhance the consumer experience.
 - This implementation prioritizes a clear data processing workflow and efficient RDBMS interaction over comprehensive security.
 To maintain simplicity, security measures are streamlined, focusing on mitigating potential latency and request volume issues.
 Future enhancements could include stronger security with JWT and decoupling database access through microservices.
 - This implementation prioritizes straightforwardness over extreme scalability for the Get API calls.
 While current performance is adequate thanks to SQL indexes,  it could be further enhanced to handle very high loads.
 Options include migrating resources to dedicated microservices or introducing caching mechanisms and database replicas.
 - Bazel: offers compelling advantages, but its complexity and rapidly evolving nature, coupled with occasional documentation gaps, demands a significant upfront investment in learning and knowledge sharing within development teams.
 This project faced challenges in Docker image creation due to recent Bazel changes.
 However, mastering Bazel can unlock streamlined containerization across diverse platforms, including ARM and AMD architectures.